neumino/neumino.github.io/movies.md

-### Nocturne
+### Tremors: Shrieker Island
-*Released on 2020-10-13, vote average 5.8*
+*Released on 2020-10-20, vote average 7.5*

-An incredibly gifted pianist makes a Faustian bargain to overtake her older sister at a prestigious institution for classical musicians.
+Graboids are illegally taken to a new island resort by a rich playboy as a dangerous form of trophy hunting, and Burt Gummer steps up to save the day.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/7AoGu5WxduM?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/SJv6PticavQ?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>